Deep-Learning-Project-FastMRI/fastMRI_deep_learning/README.md

 [GitHub](https://github.com/facebookresearch/fastMRI) |
 [Publications](#list-of-papers)

-Accelerating Magnetic Resonance Imaging (MRI) by acquiring fewer measurements has the potential to reduce medical costs, minimize stress to patients and make MR imaging possible in applications where it is currently prohibitively slow or expensive.

 [fastMRI](https://fastMRI.org) is a collaborative research project from Facebook AI Research (FAIR) and NYU Langone Health to investigate the use of AI to make MRI scans faster.
 NYU Langone Health has released fully anonymized knee